Maya Block: Crust

 Mean thickness of the continental crust constituting the Block increases southwards, ranging from 20–25 km in the northern Yucatán Peninsula to 30–40 km in the Peninsula's south.
-The crust's i.e. Block's crystalline basement is composed mainly of Silurian–Triassic metamorphic and igneous rocks, and is exposed in at least five formations, namely, the Mixtequita Massif, Chiapas Massif, Cuchumatanes Dome, Tucuru–Teleman, and the Maya Mountains.
+The crust, i.e., Block's crystalline basement, is composed mainly of Silurian–Triassic metamorphic and igneous rocks and is exposed in at least five formations, namely, the Mixtequita Massif, Chiapas Massif, Cuchumatanes Dome, Tucuru–Teleman, and the Maya Mountains.
 Elsewhere, the basement is overlain by a thick sedimentary cover of Upper Palaeozoic clasts and carbonates, Upper Jurassic continental redbeds, and Cretaceous–Eocene carbonates and evaporites.

 It has been suggested that the Block's continental basement is stretched, since its sedimentary cover reaches a thickness of up to 6 km, this being considered impossible on an unstretched basement at isostatic equilibrium.
 (Note: Sedimentary cover thickness diminishes to 0.750 km within the Chicxulub crater (where the crystalline basement is uplifted), and 3.300 km near the Yucatan Peninsula's centre (Guzman-Hidalgo, Grajales-Nishimura, Eberli & Aguayo-Camargo 2021, Guzman-Hidalgo, Grajales-Nishimura, Eberli & Aguayo-Camargo 2021).)

 Morphology

 Provinces

-The Block is thought to fully or partially incorporate between two and thirteen geologic provinces.
+The Block is thought to incorporate, fully or partially, two to thirteen geologic provinces.